 BA Thesis: Religion in …

-I am a holder of a VENI grant from the Dutch Organisation for Research.
-My three-year postdoctoral project (2018-21) at the Huygens ING, an institute of the Dutch Academy of Arts and Sciences, is called Innovating Knowledge.
-Isidore’s Etymologiae in the Carolingian period.
-It deals with the study of the early transmission history of the Etymologiae of Isidore of Seville, Carolingian appropriation of this work, and intellectual networks in the early Middle Ages.
+I am a holder of a VENI grant from the Dutch Organisation for Research (NWO).
+My three-year postdoctoral project (2018-21) at the Huygens ING, an institute of the Dutch Academy of Arts and Sciences in Amsterdam, Innovating Knowledge.
+Isidore’s Etymologiae in the Carolingian period, deals with the study of the early transmission history of the Etymologiae of Isidore of Seville, Carolingian appropriation of this work, and intellectual networks in the early Middle Ages.
 In 2017-18, I was a Mellon Fellow at the Pontifical Institute of Mediaeval Studies, Toronto, working on the intellectual networks in the early medieval Latin West, and the role of Isidore of Seville’s Etymologies as a vehicle of innovation in this period.
 In 2016, I received a PhD from Utrecht University for my research on annotation symbols in early medieval Western manuscripts.
-I have carried out my PhD research in the project Marginal Scholarship: The Practice of Learning in the Early Middle Ages at the Huygens ING, Institute of the Dutch Academy of Arts and Sciences, in The Hague.
+I have carried out my PhD research in the project Marginal Scholarship: The Practice of Learning in the Early Middle Ages at the Huygens ING.
 I have a keen interest in early medieval annotation practices, in particular the use of symbols rather than words in this context – and I might be the right person to ask a question about this subject.
+I have published the first handbook of Western annotation symbols in 2019.
 By training, I am a Latin philologist.
 In the recent years, I have expanded my skills to Latin paleography and codicology and Digital Humanities.
-Besides Latin, I also know some Hebrew and I worked with Hebrew texts (for example, I published several articles about the 1389 Prague Easter pogrom), and I am interested in Jewish Studies and the late antique history of the Middle East.
+Besides Latin, I also know some Hebrew and I worked with Hebrew texts (for example, I published several articles on the 1389 Prague Easter pogrom), and I am interested in Jewish Studies and the late antique history of the Middle East.
 I hope to improve my coding and paleography skills in the future and hopefully get back to Hebrew and medieval Jewish history.
 I also try to write popularizing articles about history-related topics on various platforms, both in English and Slovak (my native language), and to organize popularizing events.